 - Doctor visits, consultations, hospital care and mental health treatment in multiple overseas territories (depending on the plan you choose).

-- Up to $100,000 for unexpected elective medical care and $250,000 in emergency treatment costs during short visits back to US soil, for reassurance when you visit family or head home for the holidays (if you have picked either USA-45 or USA-90 add-ons).
+- Up to US$100,000 for unexpected elective medical care and US$250,000 in emergency treatment costs during short visits back to US soil, for reassurance when you visit family or head home for the holidays (if you have picked USA-45 add-on).

 Read more about how to pick the right health insurance plan.